RBMKP2400/Binance_masive_data_extraction/README.md

 - **start_date**: Start date in the format: "dd-mm-yyyy".
 - **end_date**: End date (optional) in the format: "dd-mm-yyyy".
 - **timezone**: Timezone for adjusting the data.
+- **index**: Define the index of the config file.
+Every index must be diferent.

 ## Step 2: Start Your Docker Containers